dm13450/dm13450.github.io/physics.md

 permalink: /physics/
 ---

-I am a 4th year MPhys student at the University of Manchester finishing my undergraduate study in Physics with Theoretical Physics.
+I graduated from the University of Manchester in 2015 with a first class MPhys degree in Physics with Theoretical Physics.
+I undertook a wide variety of different courses from gauge theories looking at the underlying of symettry of nature to non-linear physics looking at how animals obtain their stripes.

-Currently, I am working on my Master's project titled *Stochastic Dynamics of the Evolution of Cancer*.
+My Master's project was  titled *Stochastic Dynamics of the Evolution of Cancer*.
 It combines various aspects of biology and non-linear physics.
+Please get in contact if you wish to see a copy.

 Noteable works from my earlier years include: